JadhavSwati1999/Special-Permissions/README.md

 5. Check whether the users are added to the group or not
 6. Create a directory
 7. Give the directory permission
-8. Create a file through the users inside the directory
+8. Create a file through the users inside the directory.
-9. Give the group access to the directory
+9. Give the group access to the directory.
 10. Assign special permissions to the group

 ```jsx